 Trivia time!
-Did you guys know that my major in college was music?
-And after college, I taught high school choir for a few years and then made a living as a musical theatre performer for another few years before making my way into the world of blogging.
+Did you know that my major in college was music?
+And after college, I taught high school choir and then worked as a musical theatre performer in NYC for another few years before making my way into the world of blogging.
 Music still is a huge part of my life — I play a whole mess of instruments and I sing, too.
 So today we kind of have two parts of my world colliding with this project as I show you how to make a painted pineapple ukulele!

-Make Time: 5 Hours (Plus Drying Time)
+5 Hours (Plus Drying Time)

 Step 6: If necessary, sand any rough spots on the uke.
 Cover with a sealer and let cure.

 Now invite some friends over and have a good ol’ fashioned sing-a-long!
 Also, if you want to see this pineapple cutie in action, then check out this video of me singing to baby Henry:

 And that’s it, folks — how to make a painted pineapple ukulele!
 Do you play any instruments?
 Be sure to check out our Ukulele 101 series if you don’t know how and would like to learn to play.
 The tutorials are super simple and will have you strumming in no time.
 Have fun! xoxo